Steven Mazzone

 After serving most of his nine-year prison term, Mazzone was transferred to a halfway house then released from federal custody on February 2, 2008.
 Following his release, Mazzone was to have no contact with other convicted criminals or known mobsters, and he was placed on federally supervised release for three years.
 Coincidentally, in the months following the expiration date of his parole restrictions, Joseph Ligambi, the acting boss of the family, was arrested himself in May 2011 following a sweeping racketeering indictment that threatened to eradicate the hierarchy of the family once again.
 Just prior to the indictment, Joseph Merlino was released from federal prison and into a halfway house in Florida.

 With Ligambi and others denied bail and forced into waiting out their trial in the federal detention center in Philadelphia, law enforcement believes that Mazzone was elevated to acting boss.
 Shortly after, Philadelphia TV station Fox 29's news team caught Mazzone on video (without audio) angrily yelling at two alleged crime family associates.
 Although the exact hierarchy of the Philadelphia Mafia is unknown, Mazzone is believed to hold a high position in it.
 Local law enforcement, prosecutors, and the FBI all believe that Merlino remains the boss of the family while partially residing in Florida.

-On December 15, 2022, Mazzone was sentence to five years in prison for his involvement in an illegal sports gambling operation, along with loansharking and extortion schemes.
+On December 15, 2022, Mazzone was sentenced to five years in prison for his involvement in an illegal sports gambling operation, along with loansharking and extortion schemes.